Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 Angkor Wat Sunrise Time and Weather

 Angkor Wat opening times are 5:00am to 5:30pm every day of the week.
-You need to buy Angkor Wat tickets – an Angkor Pass – from the official Angkor Wat Ticket Office.
+You need to buy Angkor Wat tickets – called an Angkor Pass – from the official Angkor Wat Ticket Office or from the official website.
 Buying tickets for Angkor Wat from any other vendor will not be valid.
+Angkor Wat ticket office hours are also from 5:00am to 5:30pm.

-There are 3 Angkor Wat Temple Pass Options (prices valid for 2022)
+Angkor Wat Temple Pass Options (2024)

 • Angkor Wat 1 Day Pass ($37 USD)